CommReteris/rawnind_jddc/.roo/rules/rules.md

 ### 6. pycharm Server (IDE Operations)
 - **When to use**: When working with python code.
 Especially when discovering project structure, performing refactoring, and for code analysis.
 - **Available tools**:
-  - `execute_run_configuration`: Run a specific run configuration in the current project.
-  - `get_run_configurations`: Returns a list of run configurations for the current project.
   - `get_file_problems`: Analyzes the specified file for errors and warnings using IntelliJ's inspections.
   - `get_project_dependencies`: Get a list of all dependencies defined in the project.
   - `get_project_modules`: Get a list of all modules in the project with their types.